The Role Of Nutrition In Oral Health

 The Impact of Sugary and Acidic Foods on Teeth

 Foods that are high in sugar and acid harm the teeth.
 Certain bacteria in our mouths flourish when given sugar.
-As they grow and grow, they produce biological byproducts which are highly acidic.
+As they grow and replicate, they produce biological byproducts which are highly acidic.
 These acids erode the teeth and irritate the gums, leading to oral disease and tooth decay.
-They are also responsible for plaque build-up that damages both the enamel and your gums.
-The bacteria form a film, called a biofilm, on your teeth and sugary foods stick to teeth and gums, providing these bacteria with a food supply and accelerating their production of acids.
+These bacteria are also responsible for the plaque build-up that damages both the enamel and your gums.
+The bacteria form a film, called a biofilm, on your teeth and sugary foods stick to teeth and gums, providing these bacteria with a food supply which accelerates the production of their acid byproducts.

 Normally, when you have a healthy balance of bacteria along with a good diet, your saliva counteracts the acids, but with a poor diet your body’s natural systems don’t have a chance to keep your teeth and gums healthy.